-TOUCH PRESSURE MEASUREMENT
+TOUCH-PRESSURE MEASUREMENT

-The pressure applied to the touch screen by a pen or a finger can also be measured with the AD7879/AD7889 by using simple calculations.
+The pressure applied to the touch screen by a pen or finger can also be measured with the AD7879W using some simple calculations.
 The contact resistance between the X and Y plates is measured, providing a good indication of the size of the depressed area and, therefore, the applied pressure.
 The area of the spot that is touched is proportional to the size of the object touching it.
-The size of this resistance (RTOUCH) can be calculated using two different methods.
+The size of this resistance (R{TOUCH}) can be calculated using two different methods.